Why is atmospheric pressure so important to the forecast?

 It tracks northeastward across the central plains of the U.S. over several days, producing blizzards and hazardous winter weather, according to NOAA.

-Alberta Clipper/Saskatchewan Screamer
+Alberta Clipper/Saskatchewan Screamer/Manitoba Mauler

-These "clippers" or "screamers" monikers are used to refer to a quick-moving low-pressure area that drops out of Alberta (or Saskatchewan) and races across the upper Midwest and Great Lakes region.
+The "clipper, screamer and mauler" monikers are used to refer to a quick-moving low-pressure area that drops out of Alberta (or Saskatchewan) and races across the upper Midwest and Great Lakes region.
 These storms are usually suitable for gusty winds, a drop in temperatures, and a few inches of snow.

 Lee (Lee-side) low

-Lee side lows are low pressure centers that form on a mountain chain's downwind or lee side.
+Lee side lows are low-pressure centers that form on a mountain chain's downwind or lee side.
 They commonly develop along the east side of the Rockies and/or Sierra Nevada mountains in California or the lee of the Appalachian Mountains in the East.
 Localized lee-side lows can form around smaller mountains, such as the Olympic Mountains in western Washington.

-Cut-off Low:
+Cut-off Low

 There's a saying for these, according to NOAA: "Cut-off low, weatherman's woe."